 It is also important to note that a rate higher than 45p per mile will be rates on excess.

 So, if your employee drives 70 miles you can figure out their mileage allowance using this equation:

 What should my employees know about mileage allowance?

 Employees should know if they are paid MAPs by you and at what rate per mile.
-It is important they are familiar with HMRC’s requirements of a mileage logbook too.
+It is important they are familiar with HMRC’s requirements for a mileage logbook too.

 Your employees should be aware that depending on the rate you reimburse them with, they might have to pay tax or be able to claim a tax deduction.